 Primary care physicians can use the DERS form to assess their patients and identify those who are eligible for direct referral for colonoscopy.
 A referral that takes only one visit is more likely to result in a patient following through with a colonoscopy.

 From 2011 to 2015, the Colonoscopy Quality Initiative (CQI) improved the quality of screening colonoscopies in the city and identified disparities in the quality of screening colonoscopies.
-The Health Department collected and analyzed data and disseminated aggregated performance reports to participating providers.
+The Health Department collected and analyzed data and disseminated collected performance reports to participating providers.
 Over the course of the initiative, nearly 300 endoscopists representing 21 sites reported site-level information on eight quality measures for roughly 95,000 screening colonoscopies.
 The Health Department also provided technical assistance to support accurate and complete data submission.

-CQI is funded by the Centers for Disease Control and Prevention, the New York State Department of Health, and the Fund of Public Health in New York.
+CQI is funded by the Centers for Disease Control and Prevention, the New York State Department of Health and the Fund of Public Health in New York.

 Since 2003, C5 summits have brought together leading professionals and stakeholders in colorectal cancer prevention and control.
 The summits offer an opportunity for experts at all levels of care to meet and develop new tools and initiatives to increase colorectal cancer screening rates in the city.